Zelirian/ucalyptus/README.md

 # About Me
-- A recent graduate from Institute of Engineering and Management Kolkata in Computer Science and Engineering.
 - Primarily a researcher in Computer Vision , with specific interests in answering these questions:
     - Does knowing the topology of datasets help solve Variational Inference and Manifold Learning tasks?
     - Do non-euclidean spaces hold the key to better representing real world downstream vision tasks?